hunjuly/hunjuly.github.io/_posts/2024-03-09-understanding_object-oriented_programming.md

 }
 ```

-It's not a problem if we're only modifying the printDocument() function like now.
-However, if there are other functions besides printDocument()?
-The number of functions that need to be modified increases accordingly.
+It's not a problem if it's just modifying the printDocument() function like now.
+But what if there are other functions besides printDocument()?
+The number of functions that need to be changed increases accordingly.

-### Problems in nested functions
+### 2.1.
+Problems in Nested Functions

-In real projects, code is often longer and more complex than this.
-In such an environment, it's not easy to find and modify all related functions.
+Real projects often have longer and more complex code than this.
+In such an environment, it is not easy to find and modify all the related functions.

 ```ts
 function main() {